safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 const safeMoneriumClient = await onRampKit.open({ authCode: <The querystring code parameter> });
 ```

-If the code is exchanged without problems, you are now authenticated with Monerium and your Safe is linked!.
+If the code is exchanged without problems, you will be now authenticated with Monerium and your Safe will be linked!.
 You can start using the `safeMoneriumClient` instance to interact with your Monerium account.
 This instance is an enhanced version of the Monerium SDK, with some additional Safe features.

-To learn more about the methods you can use with the `safeMoneriumClient` instance, consult the [Monerium SDK documentation](https://monerium.dev/docs/sdk).
+To learn more about the methods you can use with the `safeMoneriumClient` instance, check the [Monerium SDK documentation](https://monerium.dev/docs/sdk).

 Here are some examples: